jacksonhorton/Peg-Game/README.md

 Date: 4/4/2023

 # Purpose
+The purpose of this program is to implement a peg solitaire game using Visual Studios and C#.

 # Compilation Instructions
 Open the solution file in Visual Studio 2022 and build the solution.
 The game will run automatically.